StellarSkyline/SethPortfolio/README.md

 I organized the project in a Model View Controller pattern.
 Model folder holds all data used in the View-Controllers, View Controller contains all code associated with the user view.

+Project can only be run with:
+Mac OS Mojave
+Latest version of Xcode.

+iPhone XR portrait layout

 Please see swift files for the source code.